NAR-*ICP: Neural Execution of Classical ICP-based Pointcloud Registration Algorithms: Introduction

 \section{Introduction}

-Algorithms serve as the foundation for tackling a wide range of robotics tasks, from path planning and optimisation to perception and control.
+\IEEEPARstart{A}{lgorithms} serve as the foundation for tackling a wide range of robotics tasks, from path planning and optimisation to perception and control.
 Classical robotics algorithms are valued for their inherent modularity, ensuring reliable and consistent task execution.
 Their interpretable nature enables transparency and accountability in robotic operations, which are essential for understanding and validating the behaviour of robotic systems.
 However, traditional algorithms require strictly pre-defined data specifications, limiting their ability to process raw inputs and handle complex datasets.

 Neural networks, in contrast, excel in efficiently handling raw sensor inputs and demonstrate robustness to noisy and complex data.
 By learning intricate patterns and dependencies within the input datasets, neural networks effectively generalise, performing reliably even in diverse and previously unseen scenarios.
-However, they lack interpretability, which poses challenges for transparent and accountable robotics operations.
+However, they lack interpretability, which poses challenges for transparency and accountability in robotic operations.

 Traditionally, neural networks have been trained using the ground truth directly as the supervisory signal, establishing direct mappings from raw inputs to the respective outputs without providing insights into their internal computational steps.
-This approach often leaves a gap in understanding the decision-making processes of these models.
-Aiming to combine the strengths of classical algorithms and neural networks, the \gls{nar} \citep{nar, neuralexecution} framework integrates algorithmic computations within the latter. \gls{nar} achieves this by training a network to robustly approximate an algorithm by teaching it to mimic its reasoning through the intermediate algorithmic steps and outputs \citep{dar}.
-This hybrid approach offers flexible, scalable, and robust operation in complex and diverse inputs, robustness to noise and variability, and interpretable behaviour for prior black-box models.
+Despite their strong performance, these networks lack transparency into the models' decision-making processes, creating a significant gap in interpretability and reasoning.
+Aiming to combine the strengths of classical algorithms and neural networks, the \gls{nar} \cite{nar} blueprint proposes the integration of algorithmic computations within neural networks.
+Recent \gls{nar} works achieve this by training a network to robustly approximate an algorithm by teaching it to mimic its reasoning through supervision on the intermediate algorithmic steps and outputs \cite{dar, neuralexecution}.
+This hybrid approach offers flexible, scalable, and robust performance in complex and diverse inputs, robustness to noise and variability, and interpretable behaviour for prior black-box models.
 These features make this method well-suited for a wide range of tasks while bridging the gap between traditional algorithms and neural networks in robotics.